May we apply for a specific level?

 Does the Conservatory offer career counseling/mentoring?

 NSB is always available to offer counsel to all students and parents.
 Parents should call the registrar to schedule a meeting.
-Students during their Junior and Senior year are counseled on how to put together their resume and encouraged to put together a video to send electronically to the selected trainee programs, universities, and companies.
+Students during their Junior and Senior year are counseled on how to put together their resume, website and encouraged to put together videos to send electronically to the selected trainee programs, universities, and companies.
 Students may hire faculty members to help with filming the audition video.
+Academic Mentor, Meghan Jenkins, is available to help families with college search and preparation.
+Visit JenkinsCollegeCoaching.com.

 Can my student change levels during the year?

 Students will be placed in classes that are appropriate for their level of physical and mental development.
-If at any time the director feels that the placement is incorrect, the student will be changed to the appropriate class level.
+If at any time the director feels that the placement is incorrect, the student will be changed to the appropriate class level at any time during the year.

 Is there a deadline for registration or is it ongoing?